Cheap Car Insurance in 2026: How to Find Affordable Coverage

 State Est. Monthly Full Coverage Est. Annual Full Coverage vs. National Average

-Rates reflect full coverage averages from multiple 2026 data sources.
+Rates reflect full coverage averages from LendingTree 2026 data.
 Minimum/liability-only coverage in these states is substantially lower.

-Vermont, Maine, and Wyoming consistently lead as the most affordable states for full coverage.
+Vermont, Maine, and New Hampshire consistently lead as the most affordable states for full coverage.
 These low-cost states share traits like sparse traffic, fewer uninsured drivers, and lower rates of severe weather claims.
-Explore car insurance rate decrease opportunities in 2026 to see which states and carriers are actively cutting prices right now.
+Learn about car insurance rate stabilization in 2026 to see where the market is heading and which states offer the best opportunities for savings.

 Most Expensive States for Coverage